bamadesigner/rock-the-slackbot/readme.txt

 = 1.1.1 =
 * Added process to test webhook URL on settings page.
+* Can now send the same notification to multiple Slack channels.
 * Added event-specific information to go with each filter.
 * Created rock_the_slackbot()->send_webhook_message() to make it easy for users to send simple, custom messages to Slack via webhook.
 * Updated the notification filters so they include the notification pieces, the slug of the notification event, and event specific information so you can make adjustments according to the event.